Resolutions of the People's Consultative Assembly: Resolutions of the MPR, 1973–2003

 On 3 July 1971, Indonesian government managed to hold a long-delayed legislative election which had been planned to follow the first election in 1955.

 Two years after the election, between 12–24 March 1973, the 920 members of the People's Consultative Assembly, (Note: The assembly no longer carry the prefix 'Provisional'.) which were composed of members of the People's Representative Council, representatives of the armed forces, as well as regional representatives, were able to held the first general session of the MPR in Jakarta, which proceeded to formally elect Suharto as President of Indonesia and Hamengkubuwono IX as Vice President of Indonesia.
 (Note: First elected vice president of Indonesia since Mohammad Hatta, who resigned from the office in 1956.)
-As the Speaker of the MPR for this session is Idham Chalid, who also served as Speaker of the DPR.
+As the Speaker of the MPR for this session is Idham Chalid, by this time he also served as concurrent Speaker of the DPR.
 In total, eleven Resolutions were enacted during 1973 General Session.

 The next MPR met in session was during the 1978 General Session of the MPR, formed as result of the 1977 election.
-Since then, MPR met at least once in every five years, with the speaker of the DPR also served as the speaker of the MPR.
+Since then, MPR met at least once in every five years, with the speaker of the DPR also serving as the speaker of the MPR.

 Sectoral representation to the Assembly was restored in 1984.